confluentinc/event-streaming-patterns/docs/event-sink/event-sink.md

 # Event Sink
+A component that reads or receives events

 ## Problem
-How can a stream of events be written into a sink, any destination that wants to receive those events?
-This can be a generic consumer application that reads a stream of events (or for a more specific example, see `Event Sink Connector`).
+How can an application consume events?

-## Solution Pattern
+## Solution

 ![event-sink](../img/event-sink.png)

-An application can read a stream of events from an event streaming platform.
+The event sink is an application capable of consuming events from an event streaming platform.
+This application can be a generic consumer or a more complex
+[Event Processing Application](../event-processing/event-processing-application.md) such as Kafka Streams or ksqlDB.

-## Example Implementation
+## Implementation

+Generic Kafka Consumer application:
 ```
 consumer.subscribe(Collections.singletonList("stream"));
       while (keepConsuming) {